-Dr. Christy Wolfe is an Assistant Professor in the Department of Psychology.
-She received her BS in psychology from the University of Virginia’s College at Wise, where she was involved in undergraduate research and was the President of Psi Chi (the international honor society in psychology).
-She received her MA in experimental psychology from East Tennessee State University (ETSU); while a graduate student there, she worked in the Office of Student Affairs administering many college student opinion and experiences surveys and after graduation worked in the medical school assisting MD’s with their research.
+Dr. Christy Wolfe (email) is an associate professor in the Department of Psychology.
+She received her bachelor’s in psychology from the University of Virginia’s College at Wise, where she was involved in undergraduate research and was the President of Psi Chi (the international honor society in psychology).
+She received her master’s in experimental psychology from East Tennessee State University; while a graduate student there, she worked in the Office of Student Affairs administering many college student opinion and experiences surveys and after graduation worked in the medical school assisting MD’s with their research.
 Dr. Wolfe received her PhD in psychological sciences with an emphasis on developmental processes from Virginia Tech in 2005.
-She has taught at the College of Charleston in South Carolina and most recently at the University of Louisville (UofL) where she was the faculty advisor of Psi Chi.
+She has taught at the College of Charleston in South Carolina and at the University of Louisville (UofL).

-Dr. Wolfe’s research interests focus on the development of executive functioning (e.g., working memory, inhibitory control, and focused attention) from infancy to early childhood and how this relates to temperament, patterns of brain electrical activity, and measures of heart rate.
-Her most recent investigation includes an exploration of the developmental relation between working memory and shyness.
-You can read some of her research in journals such as Brain and Cognition, Developmental Neuropsychology, Cognitive Development, Developmental Psychobiology, and International Journal of Behavioral Development.
+Dr. Wolfe’s research interests include the development of executive functioning (e.g., working memory, inhibitory control, and focused attention) from infancy to early childhood and how this relates to temperament, patterns of brain electrical activity, and measures of heart rate.
+Her most recent research investigates the relation between executive functioning and temperamental shyness, specifically.
+Her research has been published in the journals Brain and Cognition, Developmental Neuropsychology, Cognitive Development, Developmental Psychobiology, and International Journal of Behavioral Development.
 Dr. Wolfe teaches Foundations of Psychology, Developmental Psychology, Biological Psychology, Cognitive Psychology, and Research Methods for the Behavioral Sciences.

 - Bell, M. A., Greene, D. R., & Wolfe, C. D. (2010).
 Psychobiological Mechanisms of Cognition-Emotion Integration in Early Development.
 In S. Calkins & M.A.
 Bell (eds.), The Integration of Cognition and Emotion in Early Development.
 Washington, DC: American Psychological Association.